Why Do I Feel Invisible in My Family?

 Family Constellations offers another lens for understanding how these emotional experiences may continue shaping identity, belonging, and relationships across generations.

 This perspective does not replace therapy, trauma treatment, psychological care, or medical support.
-It offers a systemic perspective on why feelings of invisibility and emotional disconnection may continue long after childhood has ended.
+It offers a systemic perspective on how emotional neglect, belonging, family roles, and unresolved family dynamics may continue shaping identity and relationships throughout life.

 Explore Further